 FollowsFrom relationship, where the parent span is not dependent on the child (like the auth span and the billing span).
 These often represent “fire-and-forget” operations, for example, an opportunistic write to cache or a message that doesn’t care about its consumer.

 In order for the trace tree to be built with these relationships intact, each span needs to propagate its context to its child.
 The context (or trace context) contains several pieces of information that can be passed between functions inside a process or between processes over an RPC.
 The context tells the child span who its parent is (parent SpanID) and what trace it belongs to (trace ID).
 The child span creates its own ID and then propagates both that ID (as the parent span ID) and the trace ID in the context to its child span.
 There can be other components in the context, but the parent span ID and trace ID are what allow a trace tree to be built.

-A span may also have zero or more key/value attributes (known as tags in OpenTtracing).
+A span may also have zero or more key/value attributes.
 Attributes allow you to create metadata about the span.
 For example, you might create attributes that hold a customer ID, or information about the environment that the request is operating in, or an app’s release.
-Attributes don’t reflect any time-based event (events in OpenTelemtry and logs in OpenTracing handle events).
-The OpenTelemetry and OpenTracing specs define several standard attributes.
+Attributes don’t reflect any time-based event (events in OpenTelemetry).
+The OpenTelemetry spec defines several standard attributes.
 You can also implement your own attributes.